dataronio/juvix/docs/source/frontend/usages.md

-# Syntax
+# Usage Syntax

-Juvix's frontend syntax is primarily inspired by Haskell & Idris, with alterations for explicit usage accounting & (in the future) for resource accounting.
+Juvix's frontend syntax is primarily inspired by Haskell {footcite}`haskell` & Idris, with alterations for explicit usage accounting & (in the future) for resource accounting.
+For example, the following code:

 ```haskell
 sig zipWith : n (a -> b -> c) -> Vect n a -> Vect n b -> Vect n c